Published On: Dec 19 2011 10:05:11 AM CSTUpdated On: Apr 21 2016 01:00:00 AM CDT

 The spin-off "Living Dolls" got its start via a "Who's the Boss?" episode in which Samantha visits a NYC modeling agency and finds a friend, played by Leah Remini, there.
 The short-lived show also featured a then-unknown Halle Berry (upper right.)

 Although Remini's first show failed, she went on to land roles in "Cheers" and "Saved by the Bell" before finding fame opposite Kevin James during the nine-season run of "The King of Queens."
-She joined the TV Land sitcom "The Exes" in January 2014 and launched her own reality TV show, "Leah Remini: It's All Relative," in 2014-15.
+She joined the TV Land sitcom "The Exes" as a recurring character in January 2014 and had two seasons of her own reality TV show, "Leah Remini: It's All Relative," in 2014-15.
 She released her memoir "Troublemaker: Surviving Hollywood and Scientology" in November 2015.